When you’re playing a game, a sudden error message interrupts you. This will make you very annoyed.

 - Click the Update button next to the selected driver to automatically download the correct version of that driver, then you can manually install it (you can do this with the FREE version).

 Or click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system.
 (This requires the Pro version which comes with full support and a 30-day money back guarantee.
 You’ll be prompted to upgrade when you click Update All.)

-Method 7: Change your default graphics card
+Method 3: Change the default graphics card

-In order to have a better gaming experience, some people may install a dedicated graphics card in their PC.
+In order to have a better gaming experience, some people may install a dedicated graphics card on their PC.
 However, due to the limited performance of the integrated graphics card and the game may not be compatible with the dual graphics card, it may cause the “Unreal Engine is exiting due to D3D device being lost” error.
-In this case, you can set your dedicated graphics card as default graphics card to fix this error.
+In this case, you can set your dedicated graphics card as the default graphics card to fix this error.

 - Run the NVIDIA Control Panel.
 Click Manage 3D settings.

 - Under the Global Settings tab, choose High-performance NVIDIA processor in the drop-down list.